Julatten, Queensland: Education

-There is no secondary school in Julatten.
-The nearest secondary school is Mossman State High School in Mossman to the north.
+There are no secondary schools in Julatten.
+The nearest government secondary school is Mossman State High School in Mossman to the north.

 Attractions

 On the ascent/descent of the range on the Mossman - Mount Molloy Road is the Lyons Lookout with a good view across the coastal areas to the north-east.
 There is a memorial commemorating the sealing of the road.

 Julatten is a good area to see Wet Tropics bird species including endemic species.